arviz-devs/arviz-project/governance/community_architecture.md

 the Code of Conduct.
 Core Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.

+The terms "ArviZ team" and "ArviZ team members" are used to refer everyone who is either recurrent or core contributor.

 (recurrent_contributor_description)=
 ## Recurrent Contributors
 Recurrent Contributors are those individuals who contribute recurrently to the